plentbio/chave.dicotomica/README.md

-# dichotomousKey
+# dichotomousKey 1.0.2
-An HTML, javascript, and CSS app to show a dichotomous key.
+An HTML, JavaScript, and CSS app to show a dichotomous key.

 The data from the dichotomous key is in a .js file because I had trouble parsing a JSON file.